Air New Zealand: Brand and livery

 The Air New Zealand symbol is a Māori koru, a stylised representation of a silver fern frond unfolding.
 A redesigned logo was unveiled on 21 March 2006.
 The "Pacific Wave" fuselage stripes were removed from short-haul aircraft in 2009, simplifying the overall livery, and was in the process of also being removed from long haul aircraft before the logo was changed again.

-On 27 March 2006, Air New Zealand embarked on a changeover to a new brand identity, involving a new Zambesi-designed uniform, new logo, new colour scheme and new look check-in counters and lounges.
-The new uniforms featured a colour palette mirroring the greenstone, teal, schist and slate hues of New Zealand; sea and sky (a Māori motif created by Derek Lardelli) fabric woven from merino wool; and curves inspired by the airline's logo symbol, the koru.
+On 27 March 2006, Air New Zealand revealed a new brand identity, involving a new Zambesi-designed uniform, new logo, new colour scheme and new look check-in counters and lounges.
+The new uniforms featured a colour palette mirroring the greenstone, teal, schist and slate hues of New Zealand's sea and sky.
+Uniform fabric was woven from merino wool and incorporated curves inspired by the airline's logo symbol, the koru.
 A greenstone colour replaces the blue Pacific Wave colour, inspired by the colour of the pounamu, the prized gemstone found in New Zealand.
 The Air New Zealand Koru was woven through all Air New Zealand's signage and products.

 Later in 2009 staff were involved in testing fabrics and cuts of uniforms. "'It would be fair to say that the lessons from the development and introduction of the current uniform have been taken on board," said the airline's CEO after widespread public and staff criticism.

 A rebranding was announced in July 2012.
-Ditching the teal and green colours that had represented the airline since its beginnings as Tasman Empire Airways (TEAL) in 1939, black was adopted as the brand colour in a joint effort between the airline, New Zealand design agency Designworks and renowned Kiwi typographer Kris Sowersby; as well as a new logo typeface.
+Dropping the teal and green colours that had represented the airline since its beginnings as Tasman Empire Airways (TEAL) in 1939, black was adopted as the brand colour in a joint effort between the airline, New Zealand design agency Designworks and renowned Kiwi typographer Kris Sowersby, who also introduced a new logo typeface.
 The tails of the aircraft and the typeface changed to black, while the rest of the fuselage remained white.